open/close all folders

 - The Croft Manor training level had a room with display cases for the ancient relics the player collected during the game.
 They can be examined in closeup and Lara will make an admiring comment.

 - The Wii port went one step further, with an additional trophy room with even more mementos, including big game Lara killed.
 Seriously nice.

-- Tomb Raider 3 also has a secret trophy room.
-It is filled with all of the items Lara got in her quests (and Gaiden Games), as well as the skull of the T-Rex from Tomb Raider 2.
+- Tomb Raider III also has a secret trophy room, filled with all of the items Lara got in her quests (and Gaiden Games), as well as the skull of the Tyrannosaurus rex from Tomb Raider II.

 - Bully has Jimmy Hopkins' room become filled with mementos from all his exploits during the game, be it the main missions or side quests.
 Pretty much everything he accomplishes is marked with a new trophy.
 Jimmy can also buy a few items to add, like posters.
 The Bully: Scholarship Edition also adds a few new ones to the already crowded room.

 - Dragon Age: Origins – Awakening has Vigils Keep being filled with items you collect over the course of the game.
 Including a dragon skull and a golems armour.